24 BEST Things to Do in Merida for Culture, Food & History Nerds

 Start your walk along Paseo Montejo at Parque Santa Ana (Santa Ana Park) on Calle 47.

-What I really like about this park is the colorful and simple Church of Santa Ana and the restaurants at the outdoor food court.
+The two best things about this park are the colorful and simple Church of Santa Ana and the restaurants at the outdoor food court.
 I had the best sopa de lima at Restaurant Castillo.
 Another great restaurant, albeit much pricier than the food court, is Manjar Blanco.
 The restaurant was featured in Rick Bayless’s cooking show.

 old and beautiful mansion on Paseo Montejo